denisecase/ccsc-regional-treasurer-instructions/README.md

 ## Day of the Conference

 - Log people in at registrations and record payments.
 - Students receiving prizes must fill out the appropriate form (http://www.ccsc.org/regions/documents/).
 If we’re sending checks we MUST have their name, address, and phone number, legibly.
 If we’re giving Amazon gift cards, they must fill out a form which serves as a receipt to verify distribution of the gift cards.
 If you give multiple cards bundled as a single prize (e.g. a $40 prize consisting of 2 $20 gift cards), we only need a form for the amount ($40 in this example), not for each separate card.
-(We must be able to document that if, say, $500 in gift cards were purchases as prizes, then $500 in gift cards were distributed.)
+(We must be able to document that if, say, $500 in gift cards were purchased as prizes, then $500 in gift cards were distributed.)

 ## After The Conference